BlakeRhodes/NeoArcadia/Scouts.md

 # Skills

-Never Lost - PP Cost 2
+### Never Lost - PP Cost 2

+Channel your unparalleled orientation skills to navigate through the enigmatic wilds of the Ancient Future, dispelling confusion and ensuring your path remains true and unerring.

 - During Prepare Phase can spend 1 RP to remove the [Lost](Lost.html) condition.

-Covert Maneuver - PP Cost 4
+### Covert Maneuver - PP Cost 4

+Employ your stealth and cunning to reconnoiter upcoming territories without alerting potential threats, making informed decisions that keep your party one step ahead of danger.

 - Before the party moves into a hex, you may spend 1 RP to look at the hex sheet for the destination with out revealing it.
 You may choose not to move this turn.

-Terrain Knowledge (Type) - PP Cost 1
+### Terrain Knowledge (Type) - PP Cost 1

+Draw upon your intimate understanding of specific landscapes to master the art of moving through them, turning every stone and leaf into a guide and ally in your explorations.

 - You may take this skill multiple times even for the same Terrain.
 - When scouting a hex of chosen terrain type add one to the scouting roll.

-Opportunist - PP Cost 2
+### Opportunist - PP Cost 2

+Utilize your keen adaptability to alter the course of your journey, shifting the odds in your favor as you deftly navigate the unpredictable wilderness of the Ancient Future.

 - You can spend 1 RP to change your Scouting Modifier by 1 when selecting an encounter.
 You may not use this if you do not have a Scouting Modifier.

-Army Scout - PP Cost X (Max 4)
+### Army Scout - PP Cost X (Max 4)

+Infuse your combat techniques with the precision and efficiency learned from your time in the Last War, ensuring that each strike is as strategic as it is lethal.

 - Your Combat Modifier is X/2 rounded down

-The Only Good Bug . . . - PP Cost 1
+### The Only Good Bug . . . - PP Cost 1

+Embrace your deep-seated aversion to bugs, channeling it into a fierce combat prowess that makes you a relentless force against these skittering foes of the Ancient Future.

 - Your Combat Modifier is tripled against bugs.
 (Min 3)

-Energy Conservation - PP Cost 2X
+### Energy Conservation - PP Cost 2X

+Cultivate your stamina and endurance through meticulous energy management, allowing you to traverse the vast and treacherous landscapes of the Ancient Future with unwavering resilience.

 - Increase Stamina by X
 - You can take this multiple times